-1.4 Commencement of Rule making process
+1.5 Commencement of Rule making process

 On 23 July 2009, the Commission published a notice under section 95 of the NEL advising of its intention to commence the Rule change process and the first round of consultation in respect of the Rule Change Request.
-A consultation paper prepared by AEMC staff identifying specific issues or questions for consultation was also published with the Rule Change Request.
+A consultation paper prepared by Australian Energy Market Commission (AEMC) staff identifying specific issues or questions for consultation was also published with the Rule Change Request.
 Submissions closed on 24 August 2009.

-The Commission received one submission, from the NGF, on the Rule Change Request as part of the first round of consultation.
+The Commission received one submission, from the NGF, on the Rule Change Request during the first round of consultation.
 This consultation was extended in response to issues raised in the NGF submission.
 A further submission was received, from AEMO, by the close of this additional consultation on 16 September 2009.
 Two further submissions were received by the Commission from AEMO and the NGF on the 13th and 16th of November 2009 respectively.
+A summary of the issues raised in first round (and supplementary) submissions and the Commission's response to each issue is contained in Appendix A.1.